keyboardturner/RemixArtifactTracker/README.md

 Other appearances in Remix are currently unavailable to progress toward - however, many you can unlock via your warband achievements, such as the PvP appearances.

+Other features include Hidden Artifact progress tracking, and an indicator to relog if the player has a tint unlocked but does not have it collected as transmog.
+The addon additionally makes itself accessible via added tabs when you open the remix artifact trait frame.

-A chat command to open the frame can be accessed via either of these slash commands:
+A chat command to open a standalone frame can be accessed via either of these slash commands:
 - /rat
 - /remixartifact